hhphu/InfoSec/Notes/Bug Bounty/SQLMap/Bypass Web Application Protection.md

 ```

 --eval: evaluate the hash function before sending the request.
 In this case, it is the id that will be hashed.

+### Tamper script
+- One of the most popular tamper scripts between is replacing all occurrences of greater than operator (>) with NOT BETWEEN 0 AND #, and the equals operator (=) with BETWEEN # AND #.
+This way, many primitive protection mechanisms (focused mostly on preventing XSS attacks) are easily bypassed, at least for SQLi purposes (`--tamper=between,randomcase`)
+- To view the list of tamper script, use `--list-tampers`